 But be warned that these things all come at a cost, with the high price for the complexity of this design and the frequent maintenance required to keep your home leak free.

 Sawtooth roof designs are most commonly seen on industrial buildings but are becoming more and more popular in modern residential buildings.

 The profile of this style has multiple parallel pitches followed by a parallel vertical surface.
 This could be seen as resembling a continuous row of skillion roofs all angled in the same direction.
 The vertical element of the design is generally fitted with glass panels or windows which allows plenty of natural light to filter into the interior space without the glare and heat from the sun.

 A sawtooth roof has plenty of space for solar panels and provides high ceilings and light, open interiors.
 The downside to this type of roof is the high maintenance and high costs due to the complexity of the design.

-Other less common roof designs found in Australia are dome, cross-hipped, cross-gabled, saltbox and bonnet roofs.
+Other less common roof styles or designs found in Australia are dome, cross-hipped, cross-gabled, saltbox and bonnet roofs.

 As with most things, sometimes too many options can be overwhelming and confusing.
 The roof of your house is a big decision and should, most of the time, be left to the designer/architect to decide on which style will be best suited.
 But of course, it’s interesting for you to know your options and their differences.